course-dprep/team9dPrep/README.md

 ```

 4. When make has succesfully run all the code, a window of RStudio with the ShinyApp will open.
-   - Note: when the command line/terminal is closed, the website will not be available anymore.
+   - Note: when the command line/terminal is closed, the ShinyApp will not be available anymore.

 ### Alternative route
 An alternative route to run the code would be to run (or knitr) all .R (and .Rmd) files in order (follow the numbers in the files names).
+Note: through this alternative route, the final_paper.pdf document will not be generated automatically.

 ---